adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 CSS linters and text editor highlighting (CLI or plugins) are commonly available.
 CSS preprocessors are not *as* readily available.
 If they *are* available, they need setting up (and and hopefully the linting rules can be shared across the team efficiently).
 If they aren't available then I don't know - find another editor, forget about linting, enjoy pain.

-### Compilation time.
+### Compilation time

 Compilation times can be quick but they can also be *very* slow.
 CLI tends to be faster but still not fast enough; I have frequently found myself *saving* and *refreshing* before compilation time finishes; even on a well architected project, using the latest Macbook Pro, with a Solid State HD.
 I am not the only one but *your* mileage may vary.

 ### Saving generated files or not

-Whilst I am firmly believe that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the contrary [[1](#ref1)] and in this case Concenus Driven Development [[2](#ref2)] crops up.
+Whilst I firmly believe that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the contrary [[1](#ref1)] and in this case Concenus Driven Development [[2](#ref2)] crops up.

 ### Removing control

 The *generated* CSS is out of your control.
 This can cause performance problems [[3](#ref3)].
-Also source file size can be deceiving [[4](#ref4)] because the generated CSS is likely significantly larger than the source file, potentially causing performance problems.
+Also, source file size can be deceiving [[4](#ref4)] because the generated CSS is likely significantly larger than the source file, potentially causing performance problems.

 ### Onboarding and recruitment

-Onboarding for candidates that don't have knowledge of CSS preprocessors (or the workflows around them) becomes more costly and the size of the recruitment netis reduced.
+Candidates that *don't* have knowledge of CSS preprocessors (or the workflows around them) become more costly and the size of the recruitment net is reduced.
 Whilst it's not a steep learning curve, it's still something you might want to consider.

 ### Maintainence issues